Skip to content

 Builder.storeSlice

-Stores a Slice cell into the copy of the Builder.
+Stores a slice into a copy of the Builder.
 Returns that copy.

 Usage example: